 stress, techniques of managing stress.

-Leadership: Concept and style, Fiedler’s contingency mode, path-goal theory, leadership
+Leadership: Concept and style, Fiedler’s contingency model, path-goal theory, leadership

 MCA 106 TECHNICAL COMMUNICATION